quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part24_Linear_Value-fu.md

 #### Value Function and BE in Different MDPs

-Background context: The text discusses how the value function \( v = 0 \) is an exact solution for one MDP but produces errors in another, leading to a different overall Bayesian error (BE).
+Background context: The text discusses how the value function $v = 0$ is an exact solution for one MDP but produces errors in another, leading to a different overall Bayesian error (BE).

 :p How do the two MDPs differ in terms of their minimal-BE value functions?
 ??x
-The first MDP has a minimal-BE value function that is exactly \( v = 0 \) for any parameter.
-However, the second MDP does not have an exact solution; it produces an error of 1 at states B and B', resulting in an overall BE of \( p^2/3 \).
+The first MDP has a minimal-BE value function that is exactly $v = 0 $ for any parameter.
+However, the second MDP does not have an exact solution; it produces an error of 1 at states B and B', resulting in an overall BE of$p^2/3$.

 The key difference lies in the fact that while the first MDP has a simple exact solution, the second MDP requires an approximation to minimize the BE. x??